-The microbiome is referred to as the community of bacteria and their genes who live in symbiotic relationship with us and reside in and on our bodies.
+The microbiome is referred to as the community of bacteria and their genes that live in a symbiotic relationship with us and reside in and on our bodies.
 The majority of bacteria take up residence in the intestinal tract, particularly in the large intestine.

-Hippocrates said: “All disease begins in the gut” and science has confirmed that 90% of disease can be traced back to some sort of gut disfunction..
-Most Americans have an out of balance gut bacteria ratio with bad bacteria largely dominating their intestines.
-Several factors contribute to an out of balance microbiome:
+Hippocrates said: "All disease begins in the gut" and science has confirmed that 90% of diseases can be traced back to some sort of gut dysfunction..
+Most Americans have an out-of-balance gut-bacteria ratio with bad bacteria largely dominating their intestines.
+Several factors contribute to an out-of-balance microbiome:

 To make this easy to understand.
 Carbohydrates are broken down into glucose (sugar).
 When we consume too much sugar, the pancreas becomes stressed and releases insulin in order to keep the blood sugar levels in our blood in balance.
 "When sugar is present and insulin is high, the body never burns fat for energy.
 Burning fat is difficult and requires work and a hormone called glucagon.
 When insulin is high, glucagon is low.
 Glucagon has the opposite effect of insulin and is required to burn fat and lose weight."

-Most of the foods recommended on the bottom of Standard American Diet pyramid lack the necessary fermentable fiber that’s crucial for the bugs in our large intestine.
+Most of the foods recommended on the bottom of the Standard American Diet pyramid lack the necessary fermentable fiber that's crucial for the bugs in our large intestines.
 Humans cannot digest fiber.
-Fiber passes through the small intestine on to the colon where it becomes food for our gut bacteria.
+Fiber passes through the small intestine onto the colon where it becomes food for our gut bacteria.
 It is not us that consume the fiber, but them.
 If our diet is lacking good fiber, we starve the bacteria.
 Since they have to survive one way or another, they will start eating the lining of our gut for fuel.
-This leads to permeability of the gut lining thus allowing for pathogens and other unwanted particles to enter the body, which leads to inflammation.
-Research has confirmed that at the root of most disease, is inflammation.
+This leads to the permeability of the gut lining thus allowing for pathogens and other unwanted particles to enter the body, which leads to inflammation.
+Research has confirmed that at the root of most diseases, is inflammation.